jzhaod/kelly/README.md

 ## Important Notes

 1. The Kelly Criterion is highly sensitive to input parameters, especially expected returns.
 2. Full Kelly can lead to significant drawdowns.
-Many practitioners use Half Kelly or Quarter Kelly.
+Many practitioners use fractional Kelly strategies:
+   - Three-Quarter Kelly (75%): Balance between growth and security
+   - Half Kelly (50%): Commonly used balance of risk and return
+   - Quarter Kelly (25%): Very conservative approach
 3. The advanced implementation requires matrix operations, which is why `mathjs` is recommended.
 4. These are theoretical allocations and should be combined with your own risk management strategy.
 5. The visualization functions require a browser environment and a library like Chart.js.